myracheng/hthesis/masc.md

+Powell, Abigail, Barbara Bagilhole, and Andrew Dainty.
+"How women engineers do and undo gender: Consequences for gender equality."
+Gender, work & organization 16.4 (2009): 411-428.
 # acting masculinely

 Women were found to actively perform masculinity, attempting to fit in with their male colleagues by showing that they did not require special treatment and by sharing their camaraderie: